-Management of tertiary institutions
+Establishment and management of tertiary institutions.

 73. (1) The Minister may establish and maintain, in accordance with this Act and regulations made under this Act, teachers' colleges, technical colleges, and any other institution of higher education at such places as the Minister may determine.